-The process to become a foster parent is very much defined by the state of Wisconsin and varies only slightly between counties and private agencies.
+The process to become a foster parent is defined by the state of Wisconsin and varies only slightly between the county and private agencies.
 Applications, background checks, homes visits, references and tons of paperwork are unavoidable.
-Getting your foster care license will typically take a minimum of 4 months no matter the agency.
-The process is lengthy and necessary.
-It is what happens after the issuance of the license that makes all the difference in your foster parenting journey.
-Most importantly, what can you expect your agency to do for you.
+Getting your foster care license typically takes 3-4 months, anything longer than that should be a red flag that support and services to foster parents may not be the top priority of an agency.
+The process is lengthy and necessary but it should be a seamless, timely process with lots of handholding and guidance.

 Prior to contacting an agency, there are several things you must consider.

-- What ages interest you?
+- What age groups interest you?
 Babies, Toddlers, Adolescents, Teens

 - Will you accept sibling groups?